symfony/symfony-docs/form/unit_testing.rst

 .. tip::

-    Use :ref:`PHPUnit data providers <testing-data-providers>` to test multiple form conditions using the same test code.
+    Use `PHPUnit data providers`_ to test multiple form conditions using the same test code.

 .. caution::